 The Rotunda City Hall may be rented for a marriage ceremony performed by a religious officiant, a judge or a justice of the peace.
 Contact Service Barrie at 705-726-4242 for details.

 If a previous marriage was dissolved or annulled within Canada, the original or court certified copy of the Decree Absolute or Certificate of Divorce must be submitted.
 A divorce judgment is not acceptable.
 Certified copies may be obtained from the court which granted the divorce.
 Photocopies are not acceptable, and all documents will be returned.
 If a divorce was granted outside of Canada, additional forms must be completed.
 Please call 705-726-4242 for additional information.

 Applications for marriage certificates can be submitted online at www.serviceontario.ca.
 You can also check the status of birth, marriage and death certificate applications online.

-Applications for a marriage certificate (a copy of a marriage licence) may be obtained at the Legislative and Court Services Department, 1st floor, City Hall, 70 Collier Street.
+Applications for a marriage certificate (a copy of a marriage licence) may be obtained at Service Barrie, 1st floor, City Hall, 70 Collier Street.